VGFletcher/NS_Reproducible_Result/README.md

 7) Run the `analysis.sh` script to get the heat capacity curve data from the nested sampling `.energies` file.
 From this the peak location and width will be picked to identify the transition point and give a measure of the uncertainty.

 You should have a heat capcity curve `.png` saved and the peak location and width is printed to the terminal.
-It should be around 912.0 K ± 233.3 K. You can see this result in the left plot of figure 1 in the paper.
+It should be around 912.0 K ± 233.3 K. This is the melting temperature of pure magnesium at 1GPa predicted by the Zhou EAM potential.
+You can see this result in the left plot of figure 1 in the paper.
 Nested sampling is a stochastic process so there may be some slight difference (10s of K) in these values.